Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Marshmallows gathered from a field in the Otisco Valley

 Marshmallows are harvested in late August to early September, around the same time of alfalfa’s first cutting, to “make hay while the sun shines.”
-Check out this video on how hay balers work.
+Check out this video on how balers work.

 2. Marshmallow Processing & Distribution